holt/syringe/README.md

 Not exactly.
 When you [curry](https://en.wikipedia.org/wiki/Partial_application) a function you need the parameter values in your hand before you can create a version of the function that has some (or all) of those values prebound to it.
 With Syringe, this binding takes place deterministically at the point of invocation.

-This is immensely convenient because you can arbitrarily change the registry definition for a parameter and so that completely different data gets passed each time the bound function gets called.
-In medical terms, it's as if the influenza vaccine you recieved last Winter could receive software updates throughout the year.
+This is very convenient because you can arbitrarily change the registry definition for a parameter so that _completely different_ data gets passed each time the bound function gets called.
+In medical terms, it's as if the influenza vaccine you received last Winter could be remotely updated throughout the year.

 ## Examples ##